-Don’t take our word for it: See this recent GoPro video captured on an A&K Galápagos cruise for highlights across the various islands we visit, including Floreana, Isabela and Espanola.
+Don’t take our word for it: See this recent GoPro video captured while Galapagos Islands snorkeling on an A&K cruise for highlights across the various islands we visit, including Floreana, Isabela and Espanola.

-“It’s an incredible feeling not only to be another creature in the water,” says Karina Lopez Ruiz, a naturalist guide of Galápagos National Park and Marine Reserve, “but to have a great combination of creatures in the same spot at the same time.”
+We spoke with Karina Lopez Ruiz, a naturalist guide of Galápagos National Park and Marine Reserve, and a longtime Galápagos Islands snorkeling expert.
+“It’s an incredible feeling not only to be another creature in the water,” says Ruiz, “but to have a great combination of creatures in the same spot at the same time.”

-Golden rays, eagle rays, marine iguanas, chocolate sea stars, sea horses — the abundance of marine life here is real, so we asked Karina to narrow down the list to those creatures that are especially unique to see in the Galápagos.
+Golden rays, eagle rays, marine iguanas, chocolate sea stars, sea horses — the abundance of marine life here is real, so we asked Karina to narrow down the list to those creatures that are especially unique to see when you snorkel Galápagos Islands.